kyonshi0104/GitHue/README.md

 ---

 ## 📥 Installation
+This is the installation method for Google Chrome.
+The method may differ for Edge and other browsers.

 1. Clone this repository or download the ZIP
 2. Extract the ZIP (or use the cloned folder directly)